traveltowith

 What is so special about Monument to the Unknown Soldier for solo trip?

-Why 1-2 hours visit duration is ideal for solo trip: Allow time to watch two guard changes, explore inscriptions and take photos at a relaxed pace.
+Why 1 hour visit duration is ideal for solo trip: Enough time to watch the hourly guard change, read inscriptions, and take photos without rushing.

 (View Monument to the Unknown Soldier on Map)